 Search For Tourist Information Offices

 Tourist information offices are the best places to help you during your travel.
-They can give you all the information and the best recommendations regarding food, activities, places to visit… If you didn’t plan a detailed itinerary with all the activities you want to do, the places you want to visit and the restaurants you want to try in each city, you can rely on tourist information offices to guide you.
-And even if you plan all you could in advance, there’s nothing wrong in asking for advice at tourist information offices.
+They can give you all the information and the best recommendations regarding food, activities, places to visit… If you didn’t plan a detailed itinerary with all the activities you want to do, the places you want to visit, and the restaurants you want to try in each city, you can rely on tourist information offices to guide you.
+And even if you planned all you could in advance, there’s nothing wrong with asking for advice at tourist information offices.

 You can find a list of the Tourist Information Offices here with the basic information about each one.

 The police in Japan are not like the police we are used to seeing.
 In Japan, the policemen have a role of guiding and serving the community, so if you get lost or need help to find your way, you should definitely ask a policeman for help.

 There are small police boxes throughout Japan called koban (交番) where you’ll find a few policemen always willing to help.
 The koban offer services like guiding, lost and found, crime report,s and emergency assistance.
 Don’t hesitate to find a koban if needed (in 2019 there were 826 koban in Tokyo alone).
 There are at least two koban in Tokyo where you will always have an officer with language skills to help foreigners (the Kabukicho Koban in Shinjuku and the Shibuya Ekimae Koban).

 The Japanese culture is not based on individuality, and that’s why you will always find a Japanese ready to help you even if they don’t feel like talking to foreigners.
 If you ask for help, they will help you at all costs because they don’t just think about themselves.
 They really care about the other’s well-being.